-There's one final step you have to perform-the "Rinse & Repeat" process.
+There's one final step you have to perform-I call this requirement the "Rinse & Repeat" process.
 The directions on a shampoo bottle read, "For best results, wash, rinse, and repeat."
 It's no different with marketing and the drive toward automation.
-For me, this is a reminder that I need to constantly review my processes and look for ways to more effectively process paperwork as well as market to and communicate with our clients and centers of influence.
+For me, this is a reminder that I need to constantly review my processes and look for ways to more effectively market, communicate with our clients and centers of influence, and process paperwork.
 It also helps us remember that the process of improving is continuous-we need to stay diligent and avoid complacency for the best results.